apache/kvrocks/README.md

 * High Availability: Support Redis sentinel to failover when master or slave was failed.
 * Cluster: Centralized management but accessible via any Redis cluster client.

-Thanks to designers [Lingyu Tian](https://github.com/tianlingyu1997) and Shili Fan for contributing the logo of Kvrocks.

 ## Who uses Kvrocks

 You can find Kvrocks users at [the Users page](https://kvrocks.apache.org/users/).